DAK404/Mosaic/Readme.txt

 Q) The program encounters some Java errors.
 A) If you are not using the latest version of Java, you may encounter errors which may be the cause of the errors.
-If you are using the latest version of Java, please do send a copy of the encountered errors and we will be able to use it to debug the program.
+If you are using the latest version of Java, please send a copy of the encountered errors so we are able to use it to debug the program.

-Q) The program fails to add the user to database.
+Q) The program fails to add the user to the database.
-A) You will require the program to have "write" permission granted and if you are using the program, please make sure that the program location has the write access permitted.
+A) Please make sure that the program folder has write access permitted.

 -----------------------------------------------------------------------------
 _______________________